SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 ## It's Not a "Supply Chain" Unless You're a Responsible Consumer

-One thing I want to call out because it annoys me to no end: people who complain about having to rip libraries out or get in trouble with their Security / DevSecOps teams and how personally frustrating it is for them.
+One thing I want to call out because I find it personally frustrating: consumers who complain about having to rip libraries out or get in trouble with their Security / DevSecOps teams and how personally frustrating it is for them.

 You typically either build software, or buy software.
 But OSS has introduced an additional category: "software you can use and thankfully don't have to buy."
 The problem occurs when we remove the "thankfully" and it becomes an expectation of an entire ecosystem.